samuelstranges/ColorOracleNative/INSTALL_GUIDE.md

 The software’s installation process is easy and streamlined.

-1. Download the .zip file
+1. Download the .zip file available in [Releases] (https://github.com/samuelstranges/ColorOracleNative/releases)
 2. Extract the zip to a desired location
 3. Run the setup.exe file
 4. Choose install when prompted